Loans for Consolidating Debt

 Debt consolidation combines multiple debts into a single loan product.

-It’s designed to simplify the repayment process and make it more manageable for you if you’re juggling various outstanding debts simultaneously.
+It’s designed to simplify the repayment process and make it more manageable if you simultaneously juggle various outstanding debts.

-So, instead of communicating with multiple creditors and keeping an eye on a few repayment schedules, debt consolidation can allow you to merge your debts into a single monthly payment, usually carrying a lower interest rate than you’d pay on all the debts combined.
+So, instead of communicating with multiple creditors and keeping an eye on a few repayment schedules, debt consolidation can allow you to merge your debts into a single monthly payment, usually carrying a lower interest rate than you’d pay on all combined debts.

-In essence, the process normally involves taking out a new loan, often referred to as a ‘debt consolidation’ loan, to pay off your existing debts in full.
+The process normally involves taking out a new loan, often called a ‘debt consolidation’ loan, to pay off your existing debts in full.

 This new loan can be obtained from a traditional bank, a credit union, or other financial institutions.